ericcadena/Doing-Data-Science-Project-1/README.md

 # Doing-Data-Science-Project-1
 ##Eric Cadena and Patricia Hererra

-Mean for Try Code

-Part 2
+Meant for Trying Code that we may not want to be part of our master document